James-VT/MS3_Halo_Pizza/README.md

 1. Make sure you create a .gitignore file if you haven't already, and add the file you'll use for your environment variables into it.
 2. The convention for the file holding your environment variables is env.py
 3. In env.py, you can place your IP, PORT, any secret keys etc.
 4. Crucially, you can also set up the links between your project and MongoDB here as well, by adding the key-value pairs to connect to your Mongo database.
+Make sure you've installed flask-pymongo and dnspython to allow your Flask application to work with MongoDB.

+### Enter your environment variables into Heroku's config vars.
+1. On your project's Heroku page, go to settings and scroll down to "config vars"
+2. Here you can add the information in your env.py file to your Heroku project.
+The reason you need to do this is that your env.py file, which is listed in your .gitignore, is not pushed to Heroku or GitHub.
+As such, Heroku does not have access to the information contained within it, which is vital to the running of the project.
+3. Add those environment variables in config vars as key-value pairs.
+4. You should now be able to open your project via the "Open app" button.

 ---